MdJafirAshraf/Machine_Learning_Projects/README.md

 # Machine_Learning_Projects
-<span>In this projects is build for some machine learning algorithms.
+<span>In this projects is build for some machine learning algorithms and techniques.
 It is used for beginner to intermediate.
 So I hope that's used for all.</span>
 <br><h1>Table of contents</h1>
 <hr>